jonurce/UR3e-Control/src/ur_custom/ur_custom/README.md

-# ur_robotiq #
+# ur_custom #

-The ur_robotiq package is a metapackage.
+The ur_custom package is a metapackage.
 It contains lists of dependencies to other packages.